salomalo/Sarda-Backup/wp-content/plugins/yith-woocommerce-ajax-search/README.txt

  * Set minimum number of characters for WooCommerce search
  * Set maximum number of WooCommerce results

-If you want to boost your YITH WooCommerce Ajax Search, you can also visit YITH page and explore the [live demo](https://plugins.yithemes.com/yith-woocommerce-ajax-search/) of the premium version, which includes all the following features to improve at the best your WooCommerce site search.
+If you want to boost your YITH WooCommerce Ajax Search, you can also visit YIThemes page and explore the [live demo](https://plugins.yithemes.com/yith-woocommerce-ajax-search/) of the premium version, which includes all the following features to improve at the best your WooCommerce site search.

 = Premium features of YITH WooCommerce Ajax Search: =